-The room size was perfect for my needs – not to big or to small.
+The room size was perfect for my needs – not too big or too small.
 The room was pretty clean besides the little box with the hotel information at the desk.
 The information brochures were soaked in water or coffee, which the previous guest has spilled inside.
 Housekeeping never cleaned it up and I found out as I tried to read them.
-Also the bathroom vent could use some good cleaning too.
+Also, the bathroom vent could use some good cleaning too.
 Other than that everything was pretty clean and in a good condition.
-The Wi-Fi was down onetime for a couple of minutes, when I needed it, but otherwise fast and reliably Wi-Fi.
+The Wi-Fi was down onetime for a couple of minutes, when I needed it, but otherwise fast and reliable Wi-Fi.

 The hotel has also a bar & grill called “Brewster” which serves 110 beers and has 16 TV’s to watch the current sports events.

 The concierge is located right at the entrance of the hotel and they are very helpful if you look for more information about what to do or if you want to book a tour.
 They have shuttle buses running to the airport about every 20 minutes.

 Down the hallway are a small gift shop and the fitness center.
 The fitness center is pretty big and has enough equipment for a good workout.

 I liked the outdoor swimming pool and pool area in general.
 Its located right outside and across from the check-in counter and the lobby.
 In the lobby, you can find a PC if you need to print your boarding pass.
 Further down the hallway and passed the front desk you will find all the conference rooms and at the end, you can exit to the parking lot.

 The parking lot is fenced in and you can’t get in without a ticket.
 In my rate parking was included and my ticket was valid for the length of my stay.
 But parking spots can become rare.
 One night they had a wedding reception and I got the last parking spot available inside.
 I don’t know what you have to do if the lot is full.
 You probably can pay for valet parking which is right outside the front door.